git-tfs/git-tfs/doc/commands/clone.md

 You could download a `.gitignore` file for your language or project from the [github repository](https://github.com/github/gitignore) or generate one for multiple languages using [gitignore.io](https://www.gitignore.io/)

-### Authentication

-If the TFS server need an authentication, you could use the _--username_ and _--password_ parameters.
-If you don't specify theses informations, you will be prompted to enter them.
-If you use these parameters, the informations, git-tfs will store these informations (in the .git/config file --in clear--) and never prompt you again.
-If you don't want your password to be saved, don't use these options.

-    git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1 -u=DISSRVTFS03\peter.pan -p=wendy

 ### Map TFS users to git users